Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 5. Heat stress

-Silkie chickens may struggle in extreme heat due to their dense plumage and limited ability to dissipate body heat.
+Silkie chickens may struggle in extreme heat because of their dense plumage and limited ability to dissipate body heat.
 They are more prone to heat stress, leading to dehydration, reduced egg production, or even death in severe cases.

-To prevent heat stress, provide shade in their living area, ensure good air circulation, and offer cool and fresh water at all times.
+To prevent heat stress, provide shade in their living area, ensure good air circulation, and offer cool and fresh water.
 Consider using misters or fans during hot weather to help keep them cool.

 6. Getting wet in the rain

-Silkie chickens have fluffy feathers that absorb and retain moisture more easily than other breeds.
+Silkie chickens have fluffy feathers that absorb and keep moisture more easily than other breeds.
 This can cause their feathers to become heavy and clump when wet.

 Tips To Raise and Care Silkie Chickens